zackaad/vega-chat-app/README.md

 4. Run the app on an emulator or physical device using `npm start` or `yarn start`.

-5. Ready to start the app
+5. Ready to start the app with `npx react-native run-android`

 ## Technologies Used